Skip To Main Content

 This prestigious organization honors students who demonstrate outstanding achievements in academics, character, leadership, and community service.
 Members will engage in a variety of activities designed to enhance their skills and contribute to their community, including service projects, leadership workshops, and academic enrichment opportunities.
 The NHS focuses on fostering a commitment to academic excellence and personal integrity while encouraging students to take an active role in their school and community.
 Students will have the opportunity to lead and participate in service initiatives, collaborate with peers on meaningful projects, and contribute to the growth and development of their school environment.

-Sponsor: Cynthia Moore
+Sponsor: Mrs. Cynthia Moore

 Relay For Life

-Sponsor: Catherine Colquitt, Hailey Nutt
+Sponsor: Ms. Catherine Colquitt & Mrs. Hailey Nutt

-Science Olympiad
+Science Club

 Students will have opportunities to work on individual and group projects, participate in regional and national TSA competitions, and collaborate with industry professionals.
 The Robotics/TSA Club aims to inspire creativity, enhance technical knowledge, and prepare students for future careers in engineering and technology.

-Sponsor: Christina Spears
+Sponsor: Ms. Christina Spears

-Spanish
+Spanish Club

 This club is designed for students who are eager to learn Spanish and explore the diverse traditions of Spanish-speaking countries.
 Each session, members will engage in interactive language practice, cultural activities, and discussions about Spanish-speaking cultures.

-Sponsor: Sarah Munday
+Sponsor: Ms. Sarah Munday

 Spanish Honors Society